atecup/atec2025_software_algorithm/VLM_Agent/readme.md

    - If key objects are detected, precise movement actions are calculated based on their position.
    - If no relevant objects are detected, control passes to the VLM system.
 3. The VLM system manages search, rescue, return, and placement phases:
-   - Analyzes surroundings to locate landmarks from the clue
+   - Analyzing surroundings to locate landmarks from the clue
-   - Moves toward identified landmarks
+   - Moving toward identified landmarks
-   - Picks up the injured person when found
+   - Picking up the injured person when found
-   - Searches for the stretcher/ambulance
+   - Searching for the stretcher/ambulance
-   - Places the injured person on the stretcher
+   - Placing the injured person on the stretcher